 In early March this year, we decided to rebuild lemon.markets from the inside out.
-While we completely reinvented our “prototype API” and started our closed beta last week (you can sign up for our waitlist now), another crucial step for us was to also give lemon.markets a new look and feel.
+We completely reinvented our "prototype API" and gave lemon.markets a new look and feel.
 In this blog post, we dive deeper into the process of creating a new design for lemon.markets, what the new design elements stand for and what we hope to communicate with them.

 Start somewhere, then iterate